rsvim/rfc/6-ColoringSystem.md

 ### Avoid Blocking On First Open

 When user first opens a file and TreeSitter parses the whole file, it can be slow and block user.

+We can use the `async` operation provided by **Tokio** runtime, the async operation is scheduled in a separate thread, and avoid blocking.
+But in the meanwhile, there will be no syntaxes available.